bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

     92,233,720,368.54277039 BTC.
-Bitcoin requires that the output amount be less than or equal to the input amount, but this was checked by adding the output values into a single 64-bit floating-point value which can only hold a maximum value of 92,233,720,368.54776 before rolling over to negative numbers, starting with -92,233,720,368.54776.
+Bitcoin requires that the output amount be less than or equal to the input amount, but this was checked by adding the output values into a single 64-bit integer which can only hold a maximum value of 9,223,372,036,854,776 sats (about 92 million BTC) before rolling over to negative numbers, starting with -9,223,372,036,854,776 sats.
 This meant it looked like the transaction spent a total of -0.1 BTC (negative 0.1 BTC).
 This bypassed another rule that forbid individual negative outputs---but not negative aggregate amounts---since it assumed the sum of any set